+ACC 1011 Principles of Financial Accounting (3)

 DFT 1251 Architectural Drafting I (3)

-DFT 1501 Auto CAD 2D (3)
+DFT 150 1 Auto CAD 2D (3)

 GLG 101 Physical Geology (4)

+or

-CHM 1511 General Chemistry I (4)
+CHM 151 1 General Chemistry I (4)

 ITC 120 Building the Human Environment (3)

 ITC 170 Plane Surveying & Building Layout (3)

 ITC 180 Building Construction Methods I (3)

-ITC 185 Building Construction Methods II (3)
+TTC 185 Building Construction Methods II (3)

-ITC 2101 Structural Design & Building Materials (3)
+Structural Design & Building Materials (3)

-Elementary Education:
+Elementary Education: AA Degree

-AA Degree The Associate of Arts in Elementary Education is designed for students planning to transfer to an Elementary Education bachelor's degree program at all Arizona public universities and requires a minimum of 60 credits.
+The Associate of Arts in Elementary Education is designed for students planning to transfer to an Elementary Education bachelor's degree program at all Arizona public universities and requires a minimum of 60 credits.
 Students planning to transfer to a university other than an Arizona public university should see an advisor.
 This degree results in an AGEC-A, which is transferable to all Arizona public universities.